Elemental Diet Powder Recipes for After Your Gut Reset

 In a separate bowl, combine the eggs, almond milk, lemon juice, coconut oil, and vanilla extract.

-Gently stir in the wet ingredients to the dry ingredients.
+Gently stir the wet ingredients into the dry ingredients.
 Fold in the blueberries.

 Pour the batter onto the sheet pan and bake for 12-14 minutes or until slightly golden brown and just firm to the touch.